Best Software

 Strengths:

-- Deepest vendor management feature set among enterprise CLM platforms
+• In our review, the deepest vendor management feature set among the enterprise CLM platforms here

-- Proven at massive scale with Fortune 100 companies in regulated industries
+• Proven at scale with large enterprises in regulated industries

-- Strongest ERP integration ecosystem for procurement teams
+• Among the strongest ERP integration ecosystems for procurement teams

 Limitations: